Peshp/News-Reviews-App/README.md

 <ul>
   <li>
-    <b>Guest</b> - logged off user.
-Guests can only view game news and reviews details and content.
+    <b>User</b> - logged off user.
+Users can only view game news and reviews details and content.
   </li>
   <li>
     <b>Member</b> - logged in user.
 Members can write comments below game reviews and communicate with other members in forum.